odoo/documentation/content/applications/sales/sales/send_quotations/pdf_quote_builder.rst

 - :guilabel:`taxes`: Taxes name joined by a comma (`,`)
 - :guilabel:`tax_excl_price`: Tax Excluded Price
 - :guilabel:`tax_incl_price`: Tax Included Price

+After uploading a PDF, you can then :guilabel:`Configure dynamic fields`.
+This will allow you to map any field name found in your PDF to the field you want to show by writing down any existing path.
+Headers and footers starts from the current :guilabel:`sale_order` model, whereas product document follows their path from their :guilabel:`sale_order_line`.
+Leaving that path empty allows you to fill a custom notes, directly from the specific quote that requires it.

 .. example::
    When a PDF is built, it's best practice to use common dynamic text values (:guilabel:`name` and